I am hoping someone can help me sort through a lot of questions I have.

 There is a porn epidemic in this country.
 The pornographic industry (including a wide array like publications, Internet, escort services, etc.), took in 12 billion dollars annually.
 It's one of the larger industries, leaving major TV networks in the dust.

 I've had to deal with young men, and older fathers, who have gotten themselves in trouble with this, and I've made it a habit to address this problem in every gospel meeting I go on.
-Here's a few horror stories:
+Here are a few horror stories:

-- the young husband (and porn addict) who went to jail after strangling his wife into unconciousness
+- the young husband (and porn addict) who went to jail after strangling his wife into unconsciousness

 - a group of respected young men gathered for Bible study (on other topics), who wanted to take time to discuss a topic of concern to them - Internet porn.
 As they discussed their problem - a sad and shortsighted recurring theme of how they got started on porn was this: "I was in my room..." (on the computer or watching cable).